cturner8/k8s-homelab/apps/argocd/README.md

 Get the initial admin password from the `argocd-initial-admin-secret` secret.

 Login to the UI using username `admin` and the password from above.

+## Known Issues and Workarounds

+- You may run into an issue during first deployment relating to the missing ArgoCD CRD's when attempting to create application resources.
+Re-apply and it should work.